RedisAI/VectorSimilarity/BACKEND_TRAINING_DESIGN.md

 quantization components using `quantType`.
 Tiered owns accumulation because it owns the FLAT vectors and decides when they migrate.
 HNSW receives only the calculated mean through `setQuantizationMean()`; each component exposes a small setter for its own data.

+`setQuantizationMean()` is public and writer-only: called once, before any stored vector, under the exclusive tiered main lock and before submitting insertion jobs.
+Assertions check quantized storage, the empty graph, mean dimension, and component types; tiered enforces the one-time transition.

+## Scope and extension

+`setQuantizationMean()` and its `setSQ8Mean()` helper are SQ8-specific.
+They assume exactly one preprocessor, SQ8 WithNorm in slot 0.
+Cosine normalization happens in the FLAT frontend;
+a pipeline with a preceding normalizer is unsupported by these setters.
+Introduce a trainer interface when a second quantizer needs training, replacing the concrete component casts.

+SQ8's stored layout is known at construction.
+A quantizer that determines `storedDataSize` from training data needs deferred backend creation instead of this fixed-layout construction path.
+That lifecycle is outside this implementation's scope.

 ## Where state is checked